Betaine is a metabolite of choline, and is also known as

 marketplace with some companies confusing betaine hcl for TMG.
 For

-instance, we saw a label on a bottle that said Betaine Hcl (TMG).
+instance, I saw a label on a bottle that said Betaine Hcl (TMG).

-Apparently the makers of this bottle were confusing betaine hcl with
+Perhaps the makers of this product were confusing the two.

-hydrochloride is recommended by some nutritionists as a supplemental
+is recommended by some nutritionists as a supplemental source of

-source of hydrochloric acid for people who have a deficiency of stomach
+hydrochloric acid for people who have a deficiency of stomach acid

-It is not clear to us whether betaine hcl, in addition
+It is not clear to me whether betaine hcl, in addition

 to providing hydrochloric acid to aid digestion, also has similar effects